nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/data-pub-schema.md

 This issue is associated with the charter epic #5.

-# What data pub schema aspect(s) does this issue address?
+# What specific aspect(s) does this issue address?
 [please provide further resources whenever possible]

 # What further steps are needed to be taken or discussed by/in our WG regarding this issue?